EibSReM/MicrosoftSpeciesClassification/README.md

 ## How-To

-1. Install conda / miniconda if you do not have already (see [here for installation](https://docs.conda.io/en/latest/miniconda.html) of miniconda and [here](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) for a conda cheatsheet.
+1. Install conda / miniconda if you do not have already (see [here for installation](https://docs.conda.io/en/latest/miniconda.html) of miniconda and [here](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) for a conda cheatsheet).

 2. Create a conda environment from the `environment.yml` file by executing
 ```
 conda env create -f environment.yml